bigbinary/neeto-ui/README.md

 ## Building

-neetoUI gets auto-published to npm on new commit to master.
+neetoUI gets auto-published to npm on new commit to main.
 You can checkout the `publish` workflow in git actions to get a live update.

 ## Documentation